code-smell/code-smell.github.io/index.md

 # Template for Jenkins Jobs for PHP Projects

-Most web applications are changed and adapted quite frequently and quickly.
-Their environment, for example the size and the behaviour of the user base, are constantly changing.
-What was sufficient yesterday can be insufficient today.
-Especially in a web environment it is important to monitor and continuously improve the internal quality not only when developing, but also when maintaining the software.

-Jenkins is the leading open-source continuous integration server.
-Thanks to its thriving plugin ecosystem, it supports building and testing virtually any project.
+Until today Jenkins is the leading open-source continuous integration server.
+There are many other CI servers around, but Jenkins supports building and testing virtually any project.
+Thanks to its thriving plugin ecosystem.
+So, why not use it for PHP projects?

 The goal of this project is to provide a standard template for Jenkins jobs for PHP projects.
+It is heavily inspired by Sebastian Bergmann's "Jenkins PHP Template", but tries to go one step further.

+Why is Continuous Integration for web projects so important?
+The answer is that web applications are changed constantly and quickly.
+Environment parameters like the size or the behaviour of the user base, is constantly changing.
+What is sufficient today can be insufficient tomorrow.
+Monitoring and continuous improving of the internal quality when developing and maintaining a software is crucial, especially in a web environment.

-Simply follow these four steps to get started:
+In this project i'm going to guide you through the installation and configuration process.
+Simply follow these steps to get started:

 1. Install the required Jenkins plugins and PHP tools
-2. Orchestrate the PHP tools using Apache Ant
+2. Orchestrate the PHP tools using Apache Ant (or Phing)
 3. Configure the PHP tools for use with Jenkins job template
 4. Create a Jenkins job for your PHP project
+5. Monitor and improve your web application